All Episodes

 We mentioned this earlier in the program.

-The people are being gunned down by officials there.
+People are being gunned down by officials there.

 And yet, this was posted this morning at the Huffington Post by somebody named Ann Wright.

-While Israeli Prime Minister Benjamin Netanyahu was making a major foreign policy speech at Tel Aviv University someday, Israeli police outside the university attacked international protesters of Israel's invasion of Gaza, illegal settlements, and the apartheid wall.
+While Israeli Prime Minister Benjamin Netanyahu was making a major foreign policy speech at Tel Aviv University Sunday, Israeli police outside the university attacked international protesters of Israel's invasion of Gaza, illegal settlements, and the apartheid wall.

-Heavy-handed police treatment of the unarmed peaceful members of Code Pink began immediately after they unfurled several pink banners that read free Gaza and End the Occupation.
+Heavy-handed police treatment of the unarmed, peaceful members of Code Pink began immediately after they unfurled several pink banners that read free Gaza and end the occupation.

-Code Pink co-founder Medea Benjamin and New York activist Zool Zulkowitz were physically dragged across the street from their original protest site next to the entrance gate to Barrelan University where audience members and press enter the gunning people down in Iran and their peaceful protests in Israel, and that's what Code Pink and the American left media is concerned with.
+CODE PINK co-founder Medea Benjamin and New York activist Zul Zulkowitz were physically dragged across the street from their original protest site next to the entrance gate to Bar-Ilan University where audience members and press entered the.

 One of my friends, one of my golf buddies, has a laptop computer.